 Sec.
-18. Every person restrained of his liberty, s entitled to a remedy to inquire into the lawfulness thereof, and to remove the same, if unlawful, and such remedy ought not to be denied Sec.
-19. In all controversies at law respecting property, the ancient mode of trial by jury is one of the best securities of the rights of the people, and ought to remain sacred and inviolable.
+18. Every person restrained of his liberty, is entitled to a remedy to inquire into the lawfulness thereof, and to remove the same, if unlawful; and such remedy ought not to be depied or delayed.
 Sec.
+19, In all controversies at law respecting property, the ancient mode of trial by jury is one of the best securities of the rights of the people, and ought to remain sacred and inviolable.

+Sec.
 20. The freedom of the press is one of the great bulwarks of liberty, and therefore ought never to be restrained, but every individual shall be held responsible for the abuse of the same.

 Sec.
-21. The privilege of the writ of habeas cornes shall not be suspended.
+21. The privilege of the writ of habeas corpus shall not be suspended.

-not dependent upon, or modified by property, therefore no property qualification ought to effect the right to vote or hold office.
 Sec.
+22. As political rights and privileges are not dependent upon, or modified by property, therefore no property qualification ought to effect the right to vote or hold office.

-23. The people of this State ought not to be taxed, or made subject to the payment of any impost or duty, without the consent of themselves, or their representatives in General Assembly, freely given.
+Sec.
+23. The people of this State ought not to be taxed, or made subject to the payment of any impost or duty, without the consent of themselves, or their representatives in General Assembly sembly, freely given.